 A Dental Implant Crown is a crown (or "cap") that replaces a missing tooth, and it is held in place by a dental implant that is buried under the gum.The crown is the visible "tooth" that you can see.

-It is similar to a normal dental crown (or "cap"), except that it sits on a man-made dental implant instead of a natural tooth root.
-So the main difference between a normal crown and a dental implant crown is the way it's held in place.
+It is similar to a normal dental crown (or "cap"), except that it sits on a man-made dental implant, instead of a natural tooth root.
+So the main difference between a normal crown and an implant crown is the way it's held in place.

 Dental implant crowns are different in other ways too!

 ALL crowns are like small thimbles.
 They are hollow on the inside.

 With a normal dental crown, the top of the natural tooth will fit inside, after the tooth has been trimmed down a little by your dentist.

 But with a dental implant crown, that hollow space inside the crown is taken up by a precision-machined connector (also called an "abutment") made out of a gold alloy (or sometimes a ceramic such as Zirconia).
 The other end of the connector fits down into the top of the implant (the artificial tooth root).
 So the connector ("abutment") is like a small rod or peg.

 From a technical point of view, a crown that is held in place by a dental implant should be easier to make than a normal dental crown.
 The dental laboratory technician can make the precision-machined connector (abutment) to the ideal size for the final crown.

 With a natural tooth, the lab guy has to work with what the dentist sends him!
 The dentist can only grind down a natural tooth a certain amount, otherwise he may weaken it or damage the tooth nerve.

 This means that the stump of natural tooth left may well be a bit bulky, or at an awkward angle for the laboratory technician to work with.